JiachenJasonZhong/JAWZ_Big_Data/README.md

 # Main Code Setup Guide

+This guide provides step-by-step instructions to set up the environment, modify necessary files, and download the required datasets for the project.

 ## Step 1: Download the Repository and Setup the Environment

-Open the terminal and input the following commands:
+Follow these commands in your terminal to clone the repository and set up the environment:

 ```bash
 git clone git@github.com:JiachenJasonZhong/JAWZ_Big_Data.git